Cherry AG: History

 Cherry was founded by Walter Lorain Cherry in 1953 in the basement of a restaurant in Highland Park, Illinois, USA.
 With the passing of its founder, his son Peter took over the ownership of the organization.

 Among the 37 victims of a 1971 US Army CH-47 helicopter crash in Germany was Pfc.
 Samuel Mansfield Cherry, one of the three sons of the founder.
 In 1979, the company's headquarters were moved to Auerbach in der Oberpfalz, West Germany, which is located between the crash site at Pegnitz and Grafenwöhr Training Area.
 Cherry has manufactured keyboards since 1973, and claims to be the oldest keyboard manufacturer still in business.

 In 2008, Cherry was bought by ZF Friedrichshafen AG and incorporated as the ZF Electronics GmbH Corporate Division.
 After an eight-year partnership with ZF Friedrichshafen AG, Cherry (the computer input device manufacturer) was sold to GENUI Partners in October 2016.
 In October 2020, Cherry was acquired by the private equity firm Argand Partners and as of June 2021 is now listed on the Frankfurt Stock Exchange as C3RY.
 The Cherry brand continues to be used.

 In 2019, the company attracted controversy when it offered a giveaway that excluded female gamers, resulting in a boycott by some users in China.
 The company argued that it would still give prizes to women, amending the giveaway.

+In 2023, they acquired the Swedish company Xtrfy.

 Cherry maintains production facilities in Europe (most notably in Bayreuth, Germany), Asia, and the Americas.
 All of its products are designed and developed at the company's headquarters in Auerbach in der Oberpfalz.
 It also has offices in the UK, Italy, France, Hong Kong, India, Mexico, Australia and other locations, with distributors in most major countries.